 At CloudCity Cattery, we are committed to raising healthy, well-adjusted kittens and placing them in caring, loving homes.
 Thai cats generally live long, healthy lives.
 Please be aware of the following as you consider adopting a Thai from a CloudCity litter.

 Kittens are $650 each.
 This price is necessary to provide proper care during your kitten’s first few months.
 (Raising kittens is more expensive than you might think!)
 The price includes all vaccinations appropriate for the kitten’s age, usually at least two rounds, as well as any other vet care that’s necessary before they go to their new homes.
 It also covers premium food (lots of it) for mom during gestation and lactation, and for the kittens once they begin eating solid food.
 You will receive a 5 generation pedigree for your kitten.
-Kittens will be registered as Thai in TICA.
+Kittens will be registered as Thai in The International Cat Association.
+(The other major cat registry, Cat Fanciers Association, recognizes and describes in its standard only the modern show-style Siamese, not the Thai.)

-As all ethical breeders do, we use a written sales agreement.
+As all ethical breeders do, we use a written sales agreement, or contract, signed by both breeder and new owner.
 Our cats are guaranteed to be negative for feline leukemia and FIV.
 You may return the kitten for a refund if your veterinarian finds, and documents for me and my vet, a health problem or other abnormality at the initial veterinary examination within two weeks of the date of purchase.
+The contract also includes the requirements described below.

 You must have the kitten spayed or neutered by the time he or she is 7 months old.
 I will withhold the kitten’s registration papers until I receive documentation that the cat has been neutered.
 The sooner the surgery is done, the easier it will be on the cat and the faster it will recover.
 Many clinics will spay or neuter cats as soon as they reach about 2 pounds– if you can find one of those, that is best.
 It is perfectly safe; many older vets think the procedure should wait until the kitten is older, but long-term research has shown it’s fine for younger kittens, too (not so true for dogs, however).
 I can make suggestions about lower-cost options around the Denver area if that would be helpful.